-With that in mind our product could be a useful component of your diet as you can get all the benefits of the adaptogenic ingredients, vitamins, and minerals at a mere 40 calories!
+With that in mind, our product could be a useful component of your diet as you can get all the benefits of the adaptogenic ingredients, vitamins, and minerals at a mere 40 calories!

-One additional benefit is that super greens can also be friendly on your wallet — prices of greens powders typically costs less than 3 dollars per serving.
+One additional benefit is that super greens can also be friendly on your wallet — prices of greens powders typically cost less than 3 dollars per serving.
 This is a reasonably good price considering all the ingredients that go into making them.

 Maybe you have decided that the keto diet is not for you, but you are still looking for options to achieve a healthier body or greater mental focus.
 Super greens can also play a role in helping those trying to eat a clean diet or detox.